capalh/Ansible/README.md

 ### Ansible frequently used CLI

 1. We can use `ansible all -m shell -a "more /etc/test/test.txt"` to read the result more easily.
+2. Use command to encrypt the file - `ansible-vault encrypt/decrypt all.yml`

 ### Ansible Modules